dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-04.md

     ![Picture 1](../Media/submit1.png)

-1. Now, close the **Attention required: vulnerabilities in Openssl** page.
+1. Now, close the remediation page.

 1. Now, from the left navigation, select **Remediation (1)**, under **Activities (2)**, you can view the status of your **remediation request (3)**.